-I have been involved in working with the very poorest of families in slum areas across Kenya since 2006.
-Initially it was simply giving funding for food, house rent, education in a kind of vague personal way, funded by my work making TV shows about porn and motorbikes.
+Mama Biashara has been involved in working with the very poorest of families in slum areas across Kenya since 2006.
+Initially it was simply giving funding for food, house rent, education in a kind of vague personal way, funded by my work making TV shows.
 But having spent more and more time with these women, in 2008 MAma Biashara proper was born.

-From Nairobi (where, so far, we have had our base) to Awendo in South Nyanza, up to Western Kenya and down to Mombasa and the Coastal region Mama Biashara sets the poorest of Kenyans (mainly women but also men) up in small, manageable businesses that can start generating a daily income immediately. £25 will start a small business selling vegetables or charcoal, second hand clothes or making chappatis.
+From Nairobi (where, so far, we have had our base) to Awendo in South Nyanza, up to Western Kenya and down to Mombasa and the Coastal region Mama Biashara sets the poorest and most marginalised of Kenyans up in small, manageable businesses that can start generating a daily income immediately. £25 will start a small business selling vegetables or charcoal, second hand clothes or making chappatis.
 We have started a business selling chicken heads with £5.
-And one of our biggest successes has come with selling dairy cattle feed made from chicken shit.
+And one of our biggest successes has come with selling dairy cattle feed made from chicken poo.
 Strange but true.
 You learn a lot about where the good business is if you spend enough time on the ground.

 Thousands of families now have an income.
 A continuing income.
 Not much but enough for mother (and/or father) and children to survive on.
 One thing Mama Biashara has discovered is that the worst disease here – and elsewhere in Africa – is not really HIV, but poverty.
 Total poverty.
 People die of that kind of poverty every day here in the slums.
 And the cure for poverty is not charity, but business.

-Mama Biashara also takes food supplements and medicines (cod liver oil saves lives out there!), educational supplies, baby food, condoms and anything from here that will help start a business there.
+Mama Biashara also takes food supplements (cod liver oil saves lives out there!), educational supplies, baby milk, condoms and anything from here that will help start a small business there.